 RapidVPN may not beat the competition on features, but it tramples all over them for pricing options, with more plans and choices than just about anyone else.

-A Torrent VPN only supports one of the Swiss or Netherlands locations, but significantly lower prices - from $5.90 billed monthly to $3.58 billed annually - could make it interesting, even if you've not the tiniest interest in P2P.
+A Torrent VPN plan only supports one of the Swiss or Netherlands locations, but even lower prices - from $5.90 billed monthly to $2.99 billed annually - could make it interesting, even if you've not the tiniest interest in P2P.

 The company offers dedicated IP plans with addresses in Canada, 5 European countries (Germany, Netherlands, Sweden, Switzerland, UK) and 12 US locations (Philadelphia, Boston, Ashburn, Bend, Chicago, Dallas, Denver, Garden City, Las Vegas, Los Angeles, Miami, Phoenix.)